 TIP: If it is still there, and in alert, and the account is not hidden and still has a mailbox, and the account is part of a source relationship, where the folder within the mailbox is a source of any relationship, proper operation would be to license and run the Recovery and Migration Manager Tool to fix the relationship first so it can clean up any orphans automatically.
 Cleaning up afterwards is harder to do with many relationships.
-If this is your case, send a support request http://support.diditbetter.com/support-request.aspx
+If this is your case, send a support request and consider Premier Support to assist and train on best practices. http://support.diditbetter.com/support-request.aspx

 Recovery and Migration Manager Tool Buy Now